-Based on the above, the App Association requests that JFTC consider the views of the small business digital economy community above.
+The App Association requests that JFTC consider the views of the small business digital economy community above.
 We welcome the opportunity to provide further perspectives and data and appreciate the ability to share our views on this critical proposal.

 Sincerely,